Choosing books for your children to read is important for many reasons.

 “Reading levels help many parents.
 My mother didn’t stick to these reading levels; I’ll forgive you if you ignore them.” according to Nathaniel Bluedorn who also co-authored The Fallacy Detective and The Thinking Toolbox.
 Spoken by a true homeschooler!

 - Reading Aloud Excerpt from Hand that Rocks the Cradle about why and how to read aloud to your children.

 This is a 4.5″ by 9″ quality paperback with 113 pages.

 A reading guide for grades 3-8, the Artner Reader’s Guide to American History is divided into eight units by historical time period.
 In each unit there is a Basic Facts Sheet, Study Helps and the Reading Lists.

 It has useful sections on finding out-of-print books, creating a home library of classical books, and finding related poems and songs.
 If you are studying United States history, this will be a useful for choosing additional books to supplement your curriculum.

 Best Books for Kindergarten Through High School

 Best Books for Kindergarten Through High School by Donna Hess is no longer available.
-The publisher, BJU Press, is offering Best Books for Kindergarten through High School as a free PDF format download in two parts.
+The publisher, BJU Press, is offering Best Books for Kindergarten through High School as a free PDF format download.

 “Lists and comments on hundreds of books for recreational reading–kindergarten through high school; includes an annotated list of books for analysis and discussion; concludes with guidelines on how to evaluate a book’s literary quality and moral tone.”